Acepromazine is a tranquilizer commonly used to alleviate fear and anxiety.

 Acepromazine is classified as a phenothiazine neuroleptic, which means it modifies the chemicals in the brain to change a pet's behavior.

 The exact mechanism of acepromazine is unknown, but it is thought to block the receptors of dopamine in the brain.

 - Dopamine is a chemical messenger that controls movement, emotional response, and the ability to experience pain.

-When administered properly, it can control overly excited animals
+When administered properly, acepromazine can control overly excited animals.

 - 10 mg